Want an X100 series camera but prefer the 50mm perspective? You'll want the Fujifilm TCL-X100!

 It is worth noting that AF speed is slightly slower and less consistent in low light conditions, just as it is without the TCL.
 In bright light, I can detect no change in AF performance.
 In the cave-like lighting conditions I find in wedding receptions (I've coined the term "lightmare" for light too low to accurately focus), AF will sometimes hunt longer in situations where the standard 23mm would have locked focus.
 For the results, I feel this is a fair trade, so you may want to test for yourself before committing if you rely on AF in extremely low light.
 I've chosen sample images that reflect a variety of lighting conditions from ISO6400 + 1/15th @ f2 to bright daylight, as well as a number of shooting distances to show close up performance and broader compositions.
 I process my RAW files adding additional grain and contrast to emulate my favorite films, so between that and JPEG compression you might be get a complete sense of lens quality.
 I can assure you from looking at RAW files on my 27" iMac screen that the quality of this affordable adapter is breathtaking.

 Another consideration I haven't read in other reviews of this product is how the TCL converter affects the character of out of focus areas, commonly referred to as "bokeh."
-I'm very pleased to report that while the 23mm f2 has a good reputation in this regard, adding the TCL makes the backgrounds even smoother.
+I'm very pleased to report that while the 23mm f2 has a solid if not stellar reputation in this regard, adding the TCL makes the backgrounds even smoother.
 Not perfect, but very similar to the old Leica 50mm "rigid" Summicron lens.
-Very smooth at close distances, sometimes slightly less so (very much like a 4 element Tessar lens) with distant scenes.
+Very smooth at close distances, sometimes slightly less so (very much like a 4 element Zeiss Tessar lens) with distant scenes.
 In all of the close-ups in the photos posted in this article, they are all taken at f2 so you can see the sharpness and the quality of the resulting bokeh at maximum aperture.

 Since the X100 cameras have the hybrid OVF/EVF of the X-Pro1, it's worth mentioning that the TCL will obscure the lower right corner (about 20% of the frame) when using the OVF.